Last Revised: April 1, 2022

 As described in Section 1, we may automatically collect information about you whenever you visit our website or interact with our Equipment or Services.
 For example, these automated systems may collect information about the browser you are using, your device’s operating system, or the duration for which you used our Services or Equipment.
 The following are some examples and descriptions of the ways in which we may automatically collect information:

 You can manage or disable cookies at any time by adjusting your browser settings.
 You can also set your browser to notify you when you receive certain cookies, giving you the chance to decide whether to accept it or not.
 Browsers are different, so refer to the settings menu of your browser for instructions on how to change your cookie preferences.
 If you choose not to receive cookies, our website may not function properly and certain services may not be available.
 You can find out more information about cookies and how to manage them by visiting the website www.allaboutcookies.org.
 You can also find out how to disable Flash cookies visiting www.adobe.com/products/flashplayer/security for details.

 By providing your personal information to us, you agree to the collection, processing, international transfer and use of that information as set forth in this Policy.
 Where required by applicable law, we will ask for your explicit consent.

 You may also have the right to lodge a complaint with a supervisory authority.

 We may process personal information provided by you for marketing purposes.
-You have the right to opt-out of our use of your personal information for marketing purposes.
-If you no longer wish to receive marketing communications from us, you can let us know by email at Privacy@GoodmanMFG.com.
-You may also use, if provided, the opt-out mechanism at the bottom of our electronic marketing communications to change your marketing preferences or opt-out of all marketing communications.
+You may have the right to opt-out of our use of your personal information for electronic marketing purposes.
+If you have received electronic marketing communications from us and would like to submit an opt-out request for these marketing communications, you can let us know by email at Privacy@DaikinComfort.com.
+You may also use, if provided, the opt-out mechanism at the bottom of our electronic marketing communications to change your marketing preferences or opt-out of all electronic marketing communications.